[5 Minute Read]

 Plenum cable is more expensive than PVC because of the less flammable compounds used in production.
 The cable must pass a burn test that measures flame spread and smoke emissivity when exposed to a flame of a certain intensity and duration.
 When plenum burns, it puts off less poisonous gas.
 Alternatively, PVC releases hydrochloric acid and dioxin as it burns.

 If ever in question, the building inspector is typically the AHJ (authority having jurisdiction).
-An inspector can help you deal with the nuances since plenum cable may be recommended in certain areas even if the code doesn’t require it.
+An inspector can help you with the nuances since plenum cable may be recommended in certain areas even if the code doesn't require it.

 Q: Should I compare Mhz?